DVC is proud to be among the top California community colleges in transferring students

 universities.
 In fact, DVC is one of the top transfer schools in the state.

-- Assessment testing - Math, English and Chemistry
+Steps to Enroll - Apply, Online orientation, Assessment Placement - Math, English and Chemistry, Educational Plan

-- Step 5 - Submit official transcripts - Send official high school and college transcripts
+Submit official transcripts - Send official high school and college transcripts to the

 outside the U.S. Please note that some educational institutions will only accept credential/degree

 evaluations from specific agencies.

 Contact a DVC counselor before you choose a credential/course evaluation service.

 You must drop a class on or before the deadline date.
 See the academic calendar for

 drop dates for full-term classes or ask you instructor for the drop dates if you are

 You may drop a class on or before the deadline date as follows:

 NOTE: You must properly withdraw from a class before the refund deadline to avoid owing